University of Newcastle

 Revision of Design Principles

 Digital Technology Solutions created an initial set of UX design principles in 2019.
 In 2025, it was time to revise these principles.
 The impetus to review these principles came from the Enterprise Architecture activity where I was tasked with creating the experience layer for the Capability Blueprints.
-The principles were used to guide how implementation of the Capability Blueprints would work in practice and I also created a low fidelity working protoype of the Enquiry/Admission/Enrolment workflow.
+The principles were used to guide how implementation of the Capability Blueprints would work in practice and I also created a low fidelity working prototype of the Enquiry/Admission/Enrolment workflow.

 As these principles are now included in the university Digital Design.
 Tool Kit the intention is for these principles to be adopted university wide to support consistency across the entire university digital footprint.